SuperVK/sparse-image-repr-bep/bep.typ

 " and "
 S = (A^T A)^(1/2).
 $
-Since $A$ is invertible $A^T A$ is symmetric positive definite and so has a unique square root which is itself symmetric positive definite and hence uniquely invertible.
+Since $A$ is invertible $A^T A$ is symmetric positive definite and so has a unique square root, which is itself symmetric positive definite and hence uniquely invertible.
 Clearly $A = R S$ and $S$ is symmetric positive definite, orthogonality of $R$ follows from
 $
 R^T R